 Stuck with “how know when to buy a house”?
 Well then, check if you have a credit score ranging between 300 to 850.
 Being said that, you don’t need the highest credit score to buy a house, but it shouldn’t be bad to qualify for the mortgage.
-A good credit score will help you receive a low interest rate.
+A good credit score will help you receive a low-interest rate.

 To purchase a house, you should have zero debt and a stable emergency fund.
 Whether it is a car loan, credit card debt, or student loan—make sure that you’re good with them all.
-Ensure that when you buy a house, you don’t have any other kind of big fat bills to pay.
+Ensure that when you buy a house, you don’t have any other kinds of big fat bills to pay.
 Owning a home comes with plenty of challenges that include furnishing, repairs, insurance, property tax, maintenance, etc. This is one of the essential factors that will help you decide the time when are you ready to buy a house.

 3. Stable job

-While every kind of job (whether it is a marketing head or a confectionary shop owner) comes with uncertainties, the longer you have the position under your belt, you always will be able to get the homeownership.
+While every kind of job (whether it is a marketing head or a confectionary shop owner) comes with uncertainties, the longer you have the position under your belt, the more you always will be able to get the homeownership.
 Having a job is such a flex—no matter how many hours you work, you’re able to pay your bills on your own and are eligible to purchase a house.

 4. A passive income

 Money is never going to be enough, so before buying a house, find a way to earn passive income.
 It is always good and reliable to know that apart from that steady income, you’re earning the extra money that you can put in home maintenance or enjoy a date out with your family or friends.
-A way to extra income always takes your financial vulnerability away that ultimately makes you a stable-minded person.
+A way to extra income always takes your financial vulnerability away and ultimately makes you a stable-minded person.

 5. Savings or emergency fund

 You can’t predict the future, so it is always best to prepare for uncertain circumstances.
-In real life, money is one of the things that can save you from disasters and post-disaster so, while purchasing a new house, make sure that you have enough cash in your bank, for exceptions.
+In real life, money is one of the things that can save you from disasters and post-disasters so, while purchasing a new house, make sure that you have enough cash in your bank, for exceptions.
 Don’t plan to rely totally on monthly income to cover unexpected costs, always have emergency funds prepared to save the day or month.